dhis2/dhis2-docs/src/commonmark/en/content/user/messaging.md

 Within DHIS2 you can send messages and feedback messages to users, user groups and organisation units.
 When you send a feedback message, it is routed to a particular user group called the feedback recipient group.
-If you're a member of this user group, you've access to feedback handling tools.
-You can for example set the status of an incoming feedback to "Pending" while you're waiting for information.
+If you are a member of this user group, you have access to feedback handling tools.
+You can, for example, set the status of an incoming feedback to "Pending" while you are waiting for information.

 In addition to the user-to-user and feedback messages, depending on your configuration the system will also send you system-generated messages.